Slacken/simple/README.md

 Understand Computation
 ======

-    Here is some sample code of the book **[Understand Computation](http://shop.oreilly.com/product/0636920025481.do)**.
+Here are some sample code of the book **[Understand Computation](http://shop.oreilly.com/product/0636920025481.do)**.

-*.
-The Meaning of Programs
+* The Meaning of Programs

-*.
-The Simplest Computers
+* The Simplest Computers